-The annual progression of four of the selected forest fire danger indices for 2011 is shown in Fig. 5.
-In addition to the autumn event, a major drought period occurred in spring (end of April-beginning of May 2011) and another minor one in summer (end of August 2011).
+The annual progression of the six selected fire danger indices for 2011 is shown in Fig. 6.
+In addition to the autumn event, a major drought period occurred in spring (end of April - beginning of May 2011) and another minor one in summer (end of August 2011).